godotengine/godot-docs/tutorials/inputs/inputevent.rst

 -  The same code to work on different devices with different inputs (e.g., keyboard on PC, Joypad on console).
 -  Input to be reconfigured at run-time.
--  Can be programabily-triggered at run-time.
+-  Actions to be triggered programmatically at run-time.

 Actions can be created from the Project Settings menu in the **Input Map** tab.